HackYourFuture/Node.js/week2/MAKEME.md

 **Creating new posts**

-To create a new blog posts, users need to send a json in the request, e.g. `{ "title": "My first blog", "content": "Lorem ipsum" }`.
+To create a new blog posts, users need to send a json in the body of the request, e.g. `{ "title": "My first blog", "content": "Lorem ipsum" }`.
 We are going to store the blog posts in separate files using the `fs` module.
 You can use the following starter code:

 ```javascript
 const fs = require("fs");